Fleischey2/SAOHobbyGame/README.md

     - Stuff to put on the terrain like structures, camps spots where special loot drops, npcs are and flowers and stuff spawn you get the drill

+    - Models are important too, if u have fun modeling stuff in your free time, absolutely do that

 Everything is obviously not the highest standard and its more like a hobby project.

 Discord: https://discord.gg/Yc4YrSzu